jwcmu/bgt/README.md

 # bilingual-generative-transformer

 Code to train models from "A Bilingual Generative Transformer for Semantic Sentence Embedding".
-Our code is based on the 58e43cb3ff18f1f47fd62926f00c70cb5920a66f commit Fairseq https://github.com/pytorch/fairseq from Facebook AI Research.
+Our code is based on the 58e43cb3ff18f1f47fd62926f00c70cb5920a66f commit from Fairseq https://github.com/pytorch/fairseq from Facebook AI Research.

 To get started, follow the installation and setup instructions below.